kokokino/backlog_beacon/README.md

 # Backlog Beacon

 A video game collection management app for the [Kokokino](https://www.kokokino.com/) ecosystem.
-Track your games, import from Darkadia, and browse your collection on a beautiful 3D bookshelf.
+Track your games, import from Darkadia, and browse your collection on a beautiful 3D beanstalk.

 ## Overview